Hip Fracture - Early Referral Process

-The aim of the initiative is to standardize and enhance access to rehabilitation post-surgery for patients post-hip fracture to facilitate their recovery.
+The early referral process for hip fracture patients is designed to standardize and enhance access to rehabilitation post-surgery for patients following a hip fracture to facilitate their recovery.

 Tools and Resources Case study (Healthcare Quarterly, April 2017) Describes the initiative, preliminary results and lessons learned.
 Improving transitions from acute care to rehab: Spreading change across GTA hospital sites A presentation for the Quality Improvement and Patient Safety Forum 2016.
 The presentation provides a high-level description of the Early Referral Process Initiative for Hip Fracture, progress-to-date and lessons learned by project teams.
 New Referral Process Hip Fracture Initiative Model This diagram outlines the step-by-step processes and suggested timelines for the two pathways.
 Information Recommended When Completing Rehab (RM&R) Application for Hip Fracture This tool provides acute care clinicians with a guide on what to include in rehab applications to prevent delays due to requests for information.